automatedtf/sentinel/README.md

 ## Use Cases

 The intricate setup and maintenance for a bot is handled by this application, meaning that one can have a bot instance that starts publishing all new events immediately from startup.
 As such, there is a layer of abstraction provided for which the handlers for these events can be moved elsewhere e.g a serverless Lambda function or centralised API.
-This component application is too also work out of the box for a K8s cluster setup with a centralised event / message broker service.
+This component application is to also work out of the box for a K8s cluster setup with a centralised event / message broker service.